Erica Taxin Bleznak, CYT, M.S.W:

 Christina enjoys guiding her students through safe and responsible movement while offering the ability to find freedom, peace, and joy in their yoga practice.
 She hopes her students can take all these insights and gifts with them as they step off their mat and embrace his or her life journey with more compassion, openness, and love.

 “Yoga is a beautiful gift that we can continue to open and discover something new and unique about ourselves each time we step onto our mats.
 When we acknowledge and embrace all those beautiful discoveries as we move and breathe, then we have created space within ourselves to become more understanding, patient, compassionate, and loving.
 Imagine the possibilities and how glorious our world would become!”

 Kristin has devoted hour after hour to her practice and teaching because she believes yoga can be transforming.
-Like many, she came to class feeling disconnected and beat up by life.
-She believed that world owed her something because of that pain.
+Like many do, she came to her first yoga class feeling disconnected from herself and beat up by life.
+She felt that the world owed her something because of her pain.
 As Kristin developed a regular practice, her outlook began to change, and over time yoga helped her to not only to build a better relationship with herself, but with others.
 Whether it be in her class or someone else’s, Kristin truly hopes that you give yoga a try and reap the positive benefits that accompany the practice.